What’s it got that we love?

 Blessed with fine architecture, an international social mix and a reputation for boho chic, Notting Hill has widespread appeal.
 The neighbourhood is known for being seriously smart – with a long list of famous residents, elegant garden squares and excellent local schools – but it still retains a genuine community feel.

 In the 25 years since, Notting Hill has continued to move inexorably upmarket.
 But alongside the entrepreneurs and Michelin-starred restaurants, you’ll find actors, musicians and writers.
-“Notting Hill’s a communal kind of place,” says Redfern.
+“Notting Hill’s a communal kind of place,” says Bevan.
 “It has retained a slightly boho feel, which is part of the attraction.”
 Even the most affluent residents have a low-key, relaxed vibe.

 How’s the shopping?

 Locals will be familiar with the highspots around Westbourne Grove.
-“There are designer shops, a Daylesford Organic and the original Ottolenghi,” says Redfern.
+“There are designer shops, a Daylesford Organic and the original Ottolenghi,” says Bevan.
 Shoppers can avail themselves of Soho Home for design items, Sézane for French fashion and Pippa Small for ethical jewellery, all within easy reach of brunch spot Granger & Co if you need to refuel.